vladapetre/workshops/docs/clean-architecture/06_interface_segregation_principle.md

     bool VerifyPeriodicTechnicalInspection();
 }
 ```

-**Problems:**

-- Vehicles that are exempt from tax still need to implement `CalculateTax()`.
+*Problem: Vehicles that are exempt from tax or registration still need to implement these methods.*
-- Concept or off-road vehicles might not be registerable.
-- Test mocks or simple data models may not care about inspections.

----

-## Refactoring for ISP
+**Corrected Implementation:**

-Split `IVehicle` into smaller, role-based interfaces so classes only implement what they need:
+Split into smaller, role-based interfaces.

 ```csharp
 public interface IVehicle